Emin017/ieda-offline-env/README.md

 ## Project Introduction

-ieda-offline-env is a toolkit that provides offline development and runtime environments for [iEDA](https://gitee.com/oscc-project/iEDA). iEDA is an open-source EDA infrastructure and toolchain for ASIC design from netlist to GDS.
-This project offers a Nix-based offline development environment with all dependencies integrated for iEDA.
+ieda-infra is a toolkit that provides development and runtime environments for [iEDA](https://gitee.com/oscc-project/iEDA). iEDA is an open-source EDA infrastructure and toolchain for ASIC design from netlist to GDS.
+This project offers a Nix-based development environment with all dependencies integrated for iEDA.

 ## Features